 Others noticed as well.
 From the Bellin Run in Green Bay, Wis. and the Lady Speed Stick® Women's Half Marathon Series throughout the U.S. to Run-Walk to Home Base at Fenway Park and Run For The Dream in Williamsburg, Va., a DMSE race is known for being safe, organized, technically advanced and produced without flaws.
 No wonder that in 2000, McGillivray and his team received the prestigious Race Director of the Year award from Road Race Management.

 Maintaining the Pace

-In recent years, DMSE has also created several races which they now manage and own – the Spring Training Classic Road Race in Jupiter, Fla. which starts and ends where the Marlins and Cardinals train, the beautiful Run Gloucester!
-7-Mile Road Race along the historic Cape Ann coast and the Harvard Pilgrim Finish at the Fifty at Patriot Place where runners cross the finish line in Gillette Stadium, a race DMSE created with Loco Running -- all successful signs of a top-notch race management company.
+In recent years, DMSE has also created a race that they manage and own – Harvard Pilgrim Finish at the Fifty at Patriot Place where runners cross the finish line in Gillette Stadium -- all successful signs of a top-notch race management company.